- Published on

 }

-The put() Method
+The The put()

-The put() method is arguably the core function for a HashMap for two reasons.
+method is arguably the core function for a HashMap for two reasons.
 First, if you can't insert elements into a data structure then that structure is basically pointless.
-Second, if you can understand how this function works internally, then every other function in the HashMap will make sense because every other function is just a modification of what happens in a put() method to fit their own needs.
-With that in mind, we can get started.
+Second, if you can understand how this function works internally, then every other function in the HashMap will make sense because every other function is just a modification of what happens in a put()

-The basic idea of a HashMap is that the operations are all an average of constant time, now this can only be achieved if the way you insert items into the data structure is correct.
-The insertion allows us to set up the data structure for future operations.
-This is the reason the put() method is essential in the understanding of a HashMap.
-Now, I want you to think about how to get elements with constant time.
-If you thought about having its unique index in an array, then you are correct.
-The idea is to give every key its own unique value and put them into an array, this way, if you want to get the value or check whether the key is in the map, you just check whether that index contains that key or not.
-You might be wondering how we might achieve that.
-The answer is using the hashcode() method that is built-in for Java.
-If you aren't using Java, there are tons of hashcode() methods that other programmers have coded which you can use in this implementation.
-However, even with the hashcode() method, we will still run into some issues.
-Since hashcode() only returns an integer, sometimes, there will still be duplicating hash values.
+only returns an integer, sometimes, there will still be duplicating hash values.
 There is an easy way of solving this issue, all we need to do is to make the array hold lists of Key-Value Pairs.
 I understand that this isn't constant time; however, HashMap has an average constant time, and hash collisions won't occur very often.
 Therefore, even though we might have to traverse through multiple values before finding the key, it will still have an average constant time.
 To summarize what we just went over: First, we will create an array of LinkedLists (to be explained later on), then we will hash the keys and insert them in the proper array cells.
 If there is a hash collision, then we will just add on to the list at that array index.
 There's just one problem left to solve.
 If we keep accumulating the Key-Value pairs into the lists, then it will become slower and slower.
 Therefore, it is optimal to resize the array every once in a while.
 However, there's a catch.
 Since you are modding by the array's size and each object has a relatively unique hashcode, if you just make a copy of the existing array and make it bigger, the existing hashcodes will be messed up.
-To solve this, all we need to do is call the put() method for every existing key-value pair and insert it back into the new array which will already be bigger.
-Because the resize function will be rarely called, the time complexity is still constant.
+To solve this, all we need to do is call the put()

 Why Use LinkedList?

-The reason for using LinkedList in the HashMap implementation is because it has an O(1)\mathcal O(1) insertion and O(1)\mathcal O(1) deletion.
+The reason for using LinkedList in the HashMap implementation is because it has an insertion and deletion.
 I will explain LinkedList very shallowly for now, but it's best for you to do some research on that data structure as it is in fact a confusing one.
 A LinkedList consists of Nodes that have a next instance variable that will point to the next node.
 I've attached an illustration for a LinkedList below.
 Since the nodes contain the next variable, we will be able to modify the elements in the LinkedList by utilizing that variable.
 To insert, we just link the new node's next to the head of the list.
 To delete, we just need to link the node one before the target delete node's next to be the target delete node's next.
 Now that might have been a little confusing which is why I drew a picture and why you should do some research yourself.
-I hope that you were able to tell from my explanation that a LinkedList can do O(1)\mathcal O(1) insertion and O(1)\mathcal O(1) deletion.
+I hope that you were able to tell from my explanation that a LinkedList can do insertion and deletion.
 For this blog post, I won't be implementing my own LinkedList because that's not the goal; therefore, I will be using Java's built-in LinkedList.
 Of course, that is a little slower but the average will still be constant.
-Below are the functions we just went through along with the put() method right underneath.
+Below are the functions we just went through along with the put()

 //Just the beginning of the class in case you need to refer back to this in this post.